MrkyWtrs/ruida_bridge/README.md

 Home Assistant add-on for connecting a Ruida laser controller to Home Assistant with MQTT discovery, machine status, jog controls, rotary controls, saved file listing, job launching, and RD file preview rendering.

+Ruida Bridge gives you a mobile-friendly Home Assistant dashboard for monitoring and controlling your Ruida laser from your phone, tablet, or desktop while you are on your trusted local network.

 > [!WARNING]
 > Ruida Bridge can send real movement and job commands to a physical laser controller.
 > Use it only on a trusted local Home Assistant system.
 Do not expose the add-on, MQTT broker, or Ingress UI to the public internet.